Carterton, Oxfordshire: Public buildings and social provision

 In the late 1960s a new police station was built on Burford Road for a staff of eight, together with six police houses, and the original police house was demolished.
+The station is no longer open to the public but still serves as a base for local policing.
 A war memorial erected at the crossroads about 1920 was moved to the new town hall on Alvescot Road which was completed in 1983.
 A reading room mentioned in 1917 was succeeded by a small library also in part of the former Emporium.
 Refreshment rooms were mentioned in 1924, the Beehive Hotel on Burford Road was opened in 1932, and the Golden Eagle (renamed the Olde Aviator in 1996) was opened in the former Emporium in 1954.

 Land for a recreation ground north of Alvescot Road was given by Carter in 1906, and football, cricket, tennis, and bowls clubs were formed around 1920, together with a choral society.
 From 1904 to the 1920s there was a resident physician, and in 1928 a solicitor visited once a week.
 Construction work on RAF Brize Norton began in 1935.
 Wartime saw the rapid growth of the base.
 An air raid destroyed 46 aircraft; the remainder were then dispersed round the village and one hangar which is now an Aldi supermarket on the Alvescot Road.
 From 1950 to 1965 the camp was to be the home of the USAF bomber wings.
 The RAF returned in 1965 and undertook a large building programme, making RAF Brize Norton its main air transport base in the country.

 Carterton Town Hall was built south of Alvescot Road in 1982–3.
 With the growth of the village, the small mission church at the central crossroads was replaced in 1963 by the church of St John the Evangelist.
 The link with the mother church of St. Mary's at Black Bourton was kept alive by the donation of one of the bells from the tower.
 This was made by H. Knight of Reading and is dated 1619.

 In the first decade of the 21st century, the new Shilton Park development in Northeast Carterton was built, providing a mix of housing for private ownership and social letting.
-The new St. John's Church of England primary school has been built at Shilton Park and construction of a local shopping centre is now complete.
+The new St. John the Evangelist CE VA primary school has been built at Shilton Park and construction of a local shopping centre is now complete.
 A new Memorial Garden has been built near the town to continue the public mourning seen at Royal Wootton Bassett as military repatriations for dead service personnel have now been routed to Brize Norton.

 Koi fishpond floor mosaic in Tower Square, Carterton.
 Commissioned by the Town Council in 2008 by artist Gary Drostle.